shaunsmith/accs-cache-client-api-examples/README.md

 Using A Cache
 -------------

-Caches support operations to get, put, replace, and remove items.
+Caches support operations to get, put, replace, and remove items (which are key/value pairs).
 Each of these operations is included in the example which provides a very simple User management REST service using the [Java Spark](http://sparkjava.com/) framework.
 At the backend of the example is the `UserService` that provides User create/update/delete operations which are implemented using the Application Cache Java client library.
 For example, the code to put a User object into the `users` cache with its id as the key is:

 `users.put(user.getId(),user);`